 County a special place for me, at least.

-previous time, and ask how THAT trip went.
+flew the previous time, and ask how THAT trip went.

 Everyone who works at THE U.P.
 REGIONAL BLOOD CENTER